+Thyroid disorders are conditions that affect the thyroid gland.
 Your thyroid gland is one of the endocrine glands that makes hormones to regulate physiological functions in your body, like metabolism (heart rate, sweating, energy consumed).
 Other endocrine glands include the pituitary, adrenal, and parathyroid glands and specialized cells within the pancreas.

 Patients with a family history of thyroid cancer or who had radiation therapy to the head or neck as children for acne, adenoids, or other reasons are more prone to develop thyroid malignancy.

 Diseases of the thyroid gland are very common, affecting millions of Americans.
 The most common thyroid problems are:

 - An overactive gland called hyperthyroidism (e.g., Graves’ disease, toxic adenoma or toxic nodular goiter)

 - An underactive gland, called hypothyroidism (e.g., Hashimoto’s thyroiditis)

 - Thyroid enlargement due to overactivity or from under-activity.

 The diagnosis of a thyroid function abnormality or a thyroid mass is made by taking a medical history and a physical examination.
 In addition, blood tests and imaging studies or fine-needle aspiration may be required.
 As part of the exam, your doctor will examine your neck and ask you to lift up your chin to make your thyroid gland more prominent.
 Tests your doctor may order include: